 Morgane A. Ghilardi is a Research and Teaching Assistant to Prof. Dr. Elisabeth Bronfen.
 She holds a B.A. in English Literature and Linguistics, Hermeneutics, and Film Studies as well as a M.A. in Gender Studies and English Literature from the University of Zurich.
 In 2016, she completed her MA thesis titled Do Androids Dream of Sex?
 Gender, Desire, and Power in the Representation of Androids and Artificial Intelligence in Her, Automata, & Ex Machina.

-Alongside her studies, she worked in media monitoring, as a BA tutor for the module Language Skills & Culture, and as an UZH admin assistant.
-She was also part of student organisations such as the FAVA, SCORE and Filmstelle VSETH.
-She currently also works as a freelance culture writer, mostly on the subject of film, TV, and video games.
+Alongside her studies, she worked in media monitoring; as a B.A. tutor for the module Language Skills & Culture; and, as an UZH administrative assistant.
+She was part of the Filmstelle VSETH team, and has also had the opportunity to lead the student organizations SCORE and FAVA.
+Currently, she is also active as a freelance culture writer, mostly on the subject of film, TV, and video games.

 Other Research Interests & Projects

 Other research interests include storytelling, agency, and empathy in video games; gender, space, and frontiers in science fiction; queerness and violence; and, the serial aesthetics of violence.

 "Playing (with) Horror: Video Games and the Deconstruction of Genre."
 SANAS Biennial Conference 2018: The Genres of Genre.
 November 2-3, 2018.

 "Performativity and the American Housewife: From The Stepford Wives to Gone Girl."
 American Domesticity Workshop at the UZH English Department.
 November 24-25, 2017.